In what areas is your team excelling or struggling? Build a Better Team with Our Advises!

 The Better Teams Model™ provides a framework for evaluating the health of teams.
-This model defines the five key qualities amazing teams possess.
+Moreover, this model defines the five key qualities amazing teams possess.
 Further, it describes three characteristics for each quality which allows for a deeper understanding of the team’s strengths and weaknesses.

 Leadership is the glue that binds a great team.
 It does not live with a single person, even when someone is designated the lead, but is expressed through the actions of all team members.
 If leadership is lacking your team will struggle with relationships, innovation, and accountability.

 - Strong communication skills.

 2. Align the Team About Why, What, and How